danielwitansa/Binaural-Audio-Tkinter-GUI/README.md

 After that, change the directory path where the audio dataset files located.

-Lastly you can run the code [Example Python File](test-play-audio2.py)
+Lastly you can run the code [Audio Test Python File](test-play-audio2.py)